Clermont County, Ohio: Elected Judges

-The elected Common Pleas Court is occupied by Judge Richard Ferenc, Judge Victor Haddad, Judge Anthony W. Brock, and Judge Jerry McBride.
-The elected Common Pleas Domestic Relations Court is occupied by Judge Kathleen M. Rodenberg.
-The elected Municipal Court is occupied by Judge Jesse Kramig, Judge Kevin T. Miles, and Judge Jason E. Nagel.
+The elected Common Pleas Court is occupied by Judge Richard Ferenc, Judge Victor Haddad, Judge Anthony W. Brock, and Judge Kevin Miles.
+The elected Common Pleas Domestic Relations Court is occupied by Judge Mary Lynne Birck.
+The elected Municipal Court is occupied by Judge Jesse Kramig, Judge Jason E. Nagel, and Judge Anita M. Bechmann.
 The elected Probate/Juvenile Court is occupied by Judge James A. Shriver.

 National outcomes

 Prior to 1912, Clermont County voted for Democratic candidates in presidential elections, only voting Republican three times between 1856 and 1912.
 The county was a bellwether from 1912 to 1936.
-But starting with the 1940 election, it has become more Republican-leaning, with Lyndon B. Johnson being the lone Democrat to win since.
+Starting with the 1940 election, it has become more Republican-leaning, with Lyndon B. Johnson being the lone Democrat to win since.
 Clermont has been visited by recent national ticket candidates from Republicans and Democrats.